Chenhongling/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Joint Ph.D. student of Geophysics
+    - course: Joint training Phd student of Geophysics
       institution: University of Alberta
       year: 2021.8-2022.10
-    - course: Ph.D. student of Information and Communication Engineering
+    - course: Phd student of Information and Communication Engineering
       institution: Xi’an Jiaotong University
       year: 2018.9-Now
     - course: Master of Engineering in Geophysics Exploration